facebookarchive/webscalesql-5.6/support-files/MacOSX/ReadMe.txt

     7. Once the installation has been completed successfully, you will be shown an Install Succeeded message.
-       MySQL Startup Item Installer: Step 5
+       Figure 2.36 MySQL Startup Item Installer: Summary MySQL Startup Item Installer: Summary

    The Startup Item for MySQL is installed into /Library/StartupItems/MySQLCOM.
 The Startup Item installation adds a variable MYSQLCOM=-YES- to the system configuration file /etc/hostconfig.
 If you want to disable the automatic startup of MySQL, change this variable to MYSQLCOM=-NO-.
+   Note

+   Deselecting Automatically Start MySQL Server on Startup from the MySQL Preference Pane sets the MYSQLCOM variable to -NO-.

-   After the installation, you can start and stop MySQL by running the following commands in a terminal window.
+   After the installation, you can start and stop the MySQL server from the MySQL Preference Pane (preferred), or by running the following commands in a terminal window.
 You must have administrator privileges to perform these tasks, and you may be prompted for your password.